streamlit/docs/content/kb/deployments/how-to-delete-account.md

 # How to delete your Streamlit Community Cloud account

-Deleting your Streamlit Community Cloud account is just as easy as creating it.
-You can do so from the Settings dashboard without any intervention from the Streamlit support team.
+Deleting your Streamlit Community Cloud account is just as easy as creating it via the Settings tab.
 When you delete your account, your information, account, and all your hosted apps are deleted as well.

 <Warning>